HearthAudio/Hearth/README.md

 <img src="https://camo.githubusercontent.com/107e932aa93175670d273c86cae8be4c96f156da7e13b9b8223b63fa23563fb0/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f636f646163792d422d677265656e"
 </p>
 <p align="center">
-Hearth is a LavaLink Alternative that uses 20x less CPU cycles supports 60x more concurrent streams and uses 18x less memory.
-It does not support every feature of LavaLink but it does support most of them.
-And we are working hard on bringing Hearth to feature parity.
+Hearth is a LavaLink Alternative written in Rust.
+That uses 30X less memory, and is almost in a state of feature parity.
 </p>
 <h3 align="center">Features</h3>
 <hr/>
 <p align="center" >
 <ul>
-  <li>💨 Hearth is extremely performant and can support 60x more concurrent streams than LavaLink which means significantly less node servers potentially saving thousands of dollars.</li><br/>
+  <li>💨 Hearth is extremely performant and uses 30X less memory than LavaLink (See Benchmark section for more details)</li><br/>
-  <li >🔐 Heath is very secure due to it's memory safe nature.</li><br/>
+  <li>📈 Hearth is designed from the ground up for massive scale and is horizontaly scalable.</li><br/>
-  <li >🔧 Hearth is extremely easy to integrate into your project with our wide selection of client libraries for Javascript, Java, Typescript, and Rust.
-With more coming soon!</li><br/>
+  <li >🔧 Hearth is extremely easy to integrate into your project with a native Rust client library.
+And bindings for TS, Java, and Python coming soon!</li><br/>
 </ul>
 <div style="display: flex;align-content: center;justify-content: center;">
     <div style="display: flex;flex-direction: column;">